ENCCS/gpu-programming/content/10-gpu-porting.rst

 .. objectives::

-   - Provide a basic understanding of the steps involved in porting code to GPUs to take advantage of their parallel processing capability.
+   - Familiarizing the audience with the steps involved in porting code to GPUs to take advantage of parallel processing capabilities.
-   - Provide guidelines for porting code to GPUs
+   - Helping the audience identify the computationally intensive parts of their code that would benefit from GPU acceleration.
+   - Guiding the audience in refactoring loops and modifying operations to suit the GPU architecture and improve memory access patterns.

 .. instructor-note::